siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 and likewise for $B_{\mathrm{ret}}$.
 So the retarded self-action enters as a phase lag $\omega\tau$ carried by earlier portions of the same flow.

-This is the closure-relevant special case of a more general fact: when two coherent portions of the same field overlap, they do not need any further substrate in order to interact.
-They already are one field.
-The retarded case is singled out here because it is the natural causal mechanism when a flow bends back and meets its own earlier transport.

-## Constitutive writing

-In ordinary media, one electromagnetic field modifies the local transport of another through polarization and magnetization.
-Here the same mathematics is used, but the response is produced by delayed portions of the same flow:
+The retarded case is therefore not the definition of self-interaction.
+It is the closure-relevant causal specialization of the overlap principle already derived above.

+In the retarded case one may write the same constitutive step more explicitly as

 $$
 D